o3de/o3de.org/content/docs/user-guide/features/components/development/reflection.md

 ---
-description: ' Learn how to reflect Lumberyard components in C++. '
+description: ' Learn how to reflect O3DE components in C++. '
 title: Reflecting a Component for Serialization and Editing
 ---
 # Reflecting a Component for Serialization and Editing {#component-entity-system-reflect-component}